lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 ### Footnotes

 <sup>1</sup> Algorithms and estimation methods are often well able to deal with some deviation from the Normal distribution.
 In addition, the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem) justifies a Normal distribution when considering averages or means, and the [Gauss–Markov theorem](https://en.wikipedia.org/wiki/Gauss%E2%80%93Markov_theorem) is a cornerstone for usage of least squares with linear estimators (linear in the target $Y$).

+<sup>2</sup> Rows in the diamonds dataset seem to be highly correlated as there are many rows with the same values for carat, cut, color and clarity, while the values for x, y and z seem to be permuted.
+Therefore, we define the new group variable that is unique for carat, cut, color and clarity.
+Then, we split stratified by group, i.e. using a `GroupShuffleSplit`.<br>
+Having correlated train and test sets invalidates the i.i.d assumptions and may render test scores too optimistical.